-All of the above sentences will be symbolized with the same TFL sentence, perhaps ' $L \wedge N$ '.
+All of the above sentences will be symbolized with the same TFL sentence, perhaps ${}^{\iota}L \wedge N^{\prime}$.

-We keep saying that we use TFL sentences to symbolize English sentences.
+Now, we keep saying that we use TFL sentences to symbolize English sentences.
 Many other textbooks talk about translating English sentences into TFL.
-However, a good translation should preserve certain facets of meaning, and-as we have just pointed out-TFL just cannot do that.
+However, a good translation should preserve certain facets of meaning, and-as we just saw-TFL just cannot do that.
 This is why we will speak of symbolizing English sentences, rather than of translating them.